APCSPrinciples/LED_IOT/README.md

 ![](IOT3.png)

 ### Step 3: Configure Scratch to respond to the remote pad
 In the pull down menu of the sensor block choose *remoteX*.
+(If *remoteX* doesn't appear in the pull down menu, make sure you have clicked in the remote pad of the other computer or smartphone to make the connection)
 ![](IOT4.png)